-Advances under the Loan Agreement bear interest through maturity at a variable rate based upon, at the Company's option, an annual rate of either a Domestic Rate or a LIBOR rate, plus an applicable margin

-("Domestic Rate Loans" and "LIBOR Rate Loans").
+Advances under the Loan Agreement bear interest through maturity at a variable rate based upon, at the Company's option, an annual rate of either a Domestic Rate or a LIBOR rate, plus an applicable margin ("Domestic Rate Loans" and "LIBOR Rate Loans").
 The Domestic Rate is defined as a fluctuating interest rate equal to the greater of (1) the base commercial lending rate of PNC Bank, (2) the overnight federal funds rate plus 0.50% and (3) the Daily LIBOR Rate plus 1.00%.
 The applicable margin through December 31, 2020 is equal to 2.00% for Domestic Rate Loans and 4.00% for LIBOR Rate Loans.
-The effective weighted average interest rate as of December 31, 2019 and September 30, 2020 (unaudited) was 5.92% and 4.15%, respectively.
+The effective weighted average interest rate as of December 31, 2019 was 5.92%.
 The applicable margin commencing January 1, 2021 is between 1.50% to 2.25% for Domestic Rate Loans and between 3.50% and 4.25% for LIBOR Rate Loans based on the Company maintaining certain undrawn availability ratios.
 The facility fee for undrawn amounts under the Loan Agreement is 0.375% per annum.
 The Company will also be required to pay customary letter of credit fees, as necessary.

-As of December 31, 2019 and September 30, 2020 (unaudited), the Company had an outstanding debt balance of \$17.5 million under the Loan Agreement and availability was \$22.5 million.
+As of December 31, 2019, the Company had an outstanding debt balance of \$17.5 million under the Loan Agreement and availability was \$22.5 million.

 The Loan Agreement contains customary conditions to borrowings, events of default and covenants, including covenants that restrict the Company's ability to sell assets, make changes to the nature of the business, engage in mergers or acquisitions, incur, assume or permit to exist additional indebtedness and guarantees, create or permit to exist liens, pay dividends, issue equity instruments, make distributions or redeem or repurchase capital stock or make other investments, and engage in transactions with affiliates.
 The Loan Agreement also requires the Company to maintain compliance with a minimum Fixed Charge Coverage Ratio (as defined in the Loan Agreement) of 1.40 to 1.00.
-As of December 31, 2019 and September 30, 2020 (unaudited), the Company was in compliance with all covenants.
+As of December 31, 2019, the Company was in compliance with all covenants.